-- a.
-Network utility infrastructure of national and regional importance, including the National Grid, is able to operate, upgrade and develop efficiently and effectively while managing any adverse effects in the environment having regard to the locational, technical and operational constraints of the infrastructure. - All other network utilities are designed, located, constructed, operated, upgraded and maintained in a manner that ensures the efficient use of natural and physical resources while recognising the environment they are located in.
+- (a) Network utility infrastructure of national and regional importance, including the National Grid, is able to operate, upgrade and develop efficiently and effectively while managing any adverse effects in the environment having regard to the locational, technical and operational constraints of the infrastructure. - (b) All other network utilities are designed, located, constructed, operated, upgraded and maintained in a manner that ensures the efficient use of natural and physical resources while recognising the environment they are located in.

-- 1.1 To enable the establishment, operation, maintenance, replacement, and minor upgrading of network utilities. - 1.2 To encourage network utility operators to coordinate and co-locate services or to locate within the existing roading network where practicable. - 1.3 To encourage all new cables and lines, including electricity distribution lines (but not the National Grid) are installed underground. - 1.4 To recognise the locational, technical and operational requirements and constraints of network utilities and the contribution they make to the functioning and wellbeing of the community and beyond when assessing their location, design and appearance. - 1.5 To ensure network utilities are constructed and located in a manner sensitive to the amenity and landscape values where they are located, including those areas identified as Significant Amenity Features in NFL-APP2.
+- 1.1 To enable the establishment, operation, maintenance, replacement, and minor upgrading of network utilities. - 1.2 To encourage network utility operators to coordinate and co-locate services or to locate within the existing roading network where practicable. - 1.3 To encourage all new cables and lines, including electricity distribution lines (but not the National Grid) are installed underground.

-To protect network utilities in the district, and in particular nationally and regionally important infrastructure, including the National Grid, by avoiding the adverse effects of subdivision use and development and other land use activities on the operation, maintenance, replacement, and upgrading of the existing network utilities and planned development of new network utilities.
+- 1.4 To recognise the locational, technical and operational requirements and constraints of network utilities and the contribution they make to the functioning and wellbeing of the community and beyond when assessing their location, design and appearance. - 1.5 To ensure network utilities are constructed and located in a manner sensitive to the amenity and landscape values where they are located.

-- 2.1 To ensure that any vegetation is planted and maintained to avoid interference with network utilities, including transmission lines and the National Grid Yard. - 2.2 To require that appropriate separation of activities is maintained to enable the safe operation, maintenance, replacement and upgrading, and avoid reverse sensitivity and/or manage risk issues.
+To protect network utilities in the district, and in particular nationally and regionally important infrastructure, including the National Grid by avoiding the adverse effects of subdivision, use and development and other land use activities on the operation, maintenance, replacement, and upgrading of the existing network utilities and planned development of new network utilities.

-- 2.3 To ensure all subdivision and development is designed to avoid adverse effects on the operation, access, maintenance, replacement and upgrading of existing or planned development of network utilities. - 2.4 To manage the effects of subdivision, development and land use on the safe, effective and efficient operation, maintenance, replacement and upgrading of the National Grid by ensuring that: - a.
-Areas are identified in the Plan to establish safe buffer distances for managing subdivision and land use development near the National Grid. - b.
-Sensitive activities, and intensive farming are excluded from establishing within the National Grid Yard. - c.
-Non-sensitive activities within the National Grid Yard are managed so that the National Grid is not compromised. - d.
-Subdivision is managed around the National Grid Corridor to avoid subsequent land use from restricting the operation, maintenance and upgrading of the National Grid. - e.
+- 2.1 To ensure that any vegetation is planted and maintained to avoid interference with network utilities, including transmission lines and the National Grid Yard. - 2.2 To require that appropriate separation of activities is maintained to enable the safe operation, maintenance, replacement and upgrading of network utilities, and avoid reverse sensitivity and/or manage risk issues. - 2.3 To ensure all subdivision and development is designed to avoid adverse effects on the operation, access, maintenance, replacement and upgrading of existing or planned development of network utilities. - 2.4 To manage the effects of subdivision, development and land use on the safe, effective and efficient operation, maintenance, replacement and upgrading of the National Grid by ensuring that: - a.
+Areas are identified in the Plan to establish safe buffer distances for managing subdivision and land use development near the National Grid. - Sensitive activities and intensive farming are excluded from establishing within the National Grid Yard. - b.c.
+Non-sensitive activities within the National Grid Yard are managed so that the National Grid is not compromised. - e.d.
+Subdivision is managed around the National Grid Corridor to avoid subsequent land use from restricting the operation, maintenance and upgrading of the National Grid. - d.e.
 Changes to existing activities within a National Grid Yard do not further restrict the operation, maintenance and upgrading of the National Grid.

-The characteristics and values of the Outstanding Natural Features and Landscapes identified in NFL-APP1 and historic heritage are protected from the inappropriate use and development of network utilities.
 To protect the values that are important to significant heritage and landscape areas from the inappropriate development of network utilities.